spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/acl-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that request doesn't success for users without permission.
+Make sure that the request doesn't succeed for users without permission.

-Make sure that user can see only allowed menu links.
+Make sure that the user can see only the allowed menu links.

 Make sure that `spy_acl_role` `spy_acl_group` `spy_acl_user_has_group` tables contain default data.

 Make sure that current User transfer contains appropriate Acl groups inside.

-Make sure that AclEntityRule is created in `spy_acl_entity_rule` when RoleTransfer is saved and contains AclEntityRules inside
+Make sure that `AclEntityRule` is created in `spy_acl_entity_rule` when the `RoleTransfer` is saved and contains `AclEntityRules`.

-Make sure that RolesTransfer contains needed AclEntityRules inside.
+Make sure that `RolesTransfer` contains needed `AclEntityRules`.

-Make sure that user who doesn't suppose to have access to an entity or endpoint, don't have it
+Ensure the user who is not supposed to have access to an entity or endpoint does not have it.

 {% endinfo_block %}